spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/content/blocks/edit-cms-blocks.md

 ## Prerequisites

-Each section contains reference information.
-Make sure to review it before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-edit-a-cms-block) before you start, or look up the necessary information as you go through the process.

 ## Edit a CMS block